| Country / Region | DPP Status | First Deadline | Sector Focus |

 France has the strongest pre-existing product traceability culture of any EU member state.
 The Anti-Waste for a Circular Economy (AGEC) law, in force since 2020, already requires product information disclosure for several product categories — effectively a proto-DPP for French markets.
 This gives French manufacturers a head start: many have already built the data collection workflows that ESPR will require.

-The French DPP equivalent under AGEC — the product information sheet (fiche produit) — covers textiles, electronics, and household appliances.
-Companies already compliant with AGEC's electronic labelling requirements for those categories will find the transition to full ESPR DPP compliance lower-cost than competitors who are starting from zero.
+The French product information sheet (fiche produit) under AGEC covers categories such as textiles, electronics, and household appliances.
+Companies already compliant with AGEC's information requirements for those categories will find the transition to full ESPR DPP compliance lower-cost than competitors starting from zero.

 AGEC vs ESPR: AGEC compliance does not equal ESPR compliance.
-The data fields differ, the technical carrier requirements differ, and the EU Registry registration requirement has no AGEC equivalent.
+The data fields differ, the technical carrier requirements differ, and the EU registry has no AGEC equivalent.
 But the organisational capability developed for AGEC — supplier data collection, lifecycle tracking, digital labelling — transfers directly.

 Netherlands — Import Hub Risk